Cellular $E_k$-algebras: Monads associated to operads

 \section{Monads associated to operads}

 The most important class of monads on $\sfC$ to which we will apply the previous discussion are monads associated to operads in $\sfC$: these are always sifted, as we will show in Corollary \ref{cor:monad-from-operad-sifted}.
 We continue to suppose that $\sfC$ satisfies the axioms of Section \ref{sec:axioms-of-cats}, and that it is a $k$-monoidal category.
 In order to treat these varying levels of symmetry uniformly, we will consider operads as certain $k$-symmetric sequences, and we first define this notion.
-See \cite{FresseBook,HarperOperads} for more background material on this section.
+See \cite{FresseBook,HarperOperads} for further background.